i4mi/midata.js/README.md

 `$ bower install midata.js --save`

-For details on how to use the library have a look at the[Wiki](https://github.com/i4mi/midata.js/wiki/Usage-(IONIC-2) "MIDATA.js Wiki")
+For details on how to use the library have a look at the [Wiki](https://github.com/i4mi/midata.js/wiki/Usage-(IONIC-2) "MIDATA.js Wiki")

 ##For Developers